dayhaysoos/gatsby-starter-stripe-storefront/README.md

 # SEO

 Because this was made with Gatsby's default starter, the SEO component is available to use on each of your pages.
-The index page is being shadowedjust to use the SEO component because the starter itself doesn't have SEO set up.
+The index page is being shadowed just to use the SEO component because the starter itself doesn't have SEO set up.

 # Notes